 After your strawberry plant has finished fruiting you’ll want to remove any runners you want to keep and plant them as new plants.
 Then it’s a good idea to trim the strawberry plant back to about 5-8 centimetres.
 Remove the waste – if it’s not diseased, put it in your compost bin, if it’s diseased then don’t.
 It’s important to remove this excess foliage as it can harbour pests and disease.

 Then fertilize or feed your strawberry plant.
 Tomato fertilizer is a good option.
+Or you can buy Strawberry feed specially formulated for strawberries here.
 You want to give it a good send-off for its overwintering.
 Mulch around your plants, or use straw.
 Basically, you’re trying to create a protective barrier against the cold and frost for your strawberries.
 If it’s going to be cold, then you’ll want to protect your plants from the frost.
 A covering of cardboard or plastic sheeting will stop the plants from freezing.

 Final Words on How to Grow Strawberries in the UK